 Most online users these day prefer to use Smartphones or other mobile devices in order to have Internet access.
-Statistics shows that 80% of internet users own a smartphone (SmartInsights, 2015), 75% of shoppers shop online using their mobile device (Source: InReality), and about 53% of American consumers use their smartphones to access search engines at least once a day (Source: Google and Mobile Marketing Association Survey) With all these facts, there is no reason why you will not make your website mobile-friendly and optimized with the right page speed.
+Statistics show that 80% of internet users own a smartphone (SmartInsights, 2015).
+75% of shoppers shop online using their mobile device (Source: InReality).
+53% of American consumers use smartphones to access search engines at least once a day (Source: Google and Mobile Marketing Association Survey).
+With all these facts, there is no reason why you will not make your website mobile-friendly and optimized with the right page speed.

-When you have a mobile optimized site, it will adjust to the screen size and formats the content and interface in a way that when users access your website through their mobile devices, they will get the same kind of view and convenience they enjoy when using their desktops or laptops.
+When you have a mobile optimized site, it will adjust to the screen size.
+It also formats the content and interface in a way that when users access your website through their mobile devices, they will get the same kind of view and convenience they enjoy when using their desktops or laptops.

-With the increasing demands of having a website that is mobile friendly, today is the best time to update your website, in case you haven’t done it yet.
+Today, there is an increasing demands of having a website that is mobile friendly.
+So it is definitely the best time to update your website, in case you haven’t done it yet.

 However, it is not enough to make your website mobile-friendly if you want to have the edge over your competitors.
 You should also have to look into its page speed.
-This refers to the time it takes a specific web page to display its content such as text, images and more.
+This refers to the time it takes a specific web page to display its content like text, images and more.

-As a website owner, you need to remember that if a page takes longer than 10 seconds to load, most users will click away.
-Page speed is considered one of the biggest factors for your website’s ranking in search engines, and is also a make or break factor for your site’s performance .
+As a website owner, you need to remember that if a page shouldn’t take longer than 10 seconds to load.
+Most users will click a way if this happens.
+Page speed is considered one of the biggest factors for your website’s ranking in search engines.
+It is also a make or break factor for your site’s performance.